Porges/ways-to-play/src/games/pigeon-tickets/index.md

 According to some Chinese dictionaries, the game was a derivative of pigeon-racing bets.
-The story goes that the characters were originally used to label pigeons, and players would select which pigeons to bet upon based on the characters assigned to those pigeons.
-Eventually the pigeons were dropped entirely and the characters were drawn at random.
+The story goes that the characters were originally used to label pigeons, and players would select which pigeons to bet upon based on the characters assigned to those pigeons, and eventually, the pigeons were dropped entirely, with the characters being drawn at random.
 However, there is no record of pigeon races and betting being performed in this manner.[@SparrowAndPigeon]

 ## Known history